daattali/beautiful-jekyll/README.md

 ---
 ```

 If you don't want to use any parameters on a page, you still need to use the two dashed lines.
-If you don't, then your file will be shown as-is withou the Beautiful Jekyll template.
+If you don't, then your file will be shown as-is without the Beautiful Jekyll template.

 You can look at the top of [`aboutme.md`](https://raw.githubusercontent.com/daattali/beautiful-jekyll/master/aboutme.md) as an example.